zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Alerts and Monitoring for Production {#alerts-and-monitoring-for-production}

-Portworx recommends setting up monitoring with Prometheus and AlertsManager to ensure monitoring of the data services infrastructure for your containers
+Portworx, Inc. recommends setting up monitoring with Prometheus and AlertsManager to ensure monitoring of the data services infrastructure for your containers

 {{<info>}}
 **Note:**
 Please remember to setup cadvisor and nodexporter properly so they mount the ‘/’ partition as ro:slave.
 Refer to this [link](/install-with-other/operate-and-maintain/monitoring) for more information
 {{</info>}}

-While Prometheus can be deployed as a container within the container orchestrator, many of Portworx’s production customers deploy Prometheus in a separate cluster that is dedicated for managing and monitoring their large scale container orchestrator infrastructure.
+While Prometheus can be deployed as a container within the container orchestrator, many of Portworx, Inc.’s production customers deploy Prometheus in a separate cluster that is dedicated for managing and monitoring their large scale container orchestrator infrastructure.

 * Here is how Prometheus can be setup to monitor Portworx [Prometheus] (/install-with-other/operate-and-maintain/monitoring/prometheus)
 * Configure Grafana via this [template](/install-with-other/operate-and-maintain/monitoring/grafana)